clojure-lsp/clojure-lsp/docs/settings.md

 ```

 ---
-## Global
+### Global

-For global settings which should work for all the projects using `clojure-lsp`, you just need to add the same configs to `~/.lsp/config.edn`.
+For global settings which should work for all the projects using `clojure-lsp`, you just need to add the same configs to `~/.lsp/config.edn` or `$XDG_CONFIG_HOME/.lsp/config.edn`.

 For an example of a global `config.edn`, check [here](https://github.com/ericdallo/dotfiles/blob/master/.lsp/config.edn).

 ---
-## InitializationOptions
+### InitializationOptions

 This is specific for an client, where it sends on startup, check [LSP spec for more information](https://microsoft.github.io/language-server-protocol/specifications/specification-current/#initialize).
+This is useful if you are changing a default for a client/editor that will affect all users of that editor.

 This is an [example how Emacs `lsp-mode`](https://github.com/emacs-lsp/lsp-mode/blob/master/clients/lsp-clojure.el#L205) pass custom information.